-4.1 That the different interest groups need to submit their position papers to the in a submission to the MTI (i.e. Ministry of Trade and Industry and Cabinet).
+'4.1 That the different interest groups need to submit their position papers to the MBN (i.e. the Meat Board of Namibia, the third respondent) which will be incorporated in a submission to the MTI (i.e. Ministry of Trade and Industry and Cabinet).